Jesse Wayne Brazel

 Jesse Wayne Brazel, or Wayne Brazel (December 31, 1876 – after 1913), was an American Old West ranch hand, during the closing years of that era.
-Brazel's place in history resulted from his 1908 confession and trial for the fatal shooting of former lawman Pat Garrett who, more than a quarter of a century earlier in 1881, had tracked down and killed William H. Bonney, also known as Billy the Kid.
+Brazel's place in history resulted from his 1908 confession and trial for the fatal shooting of former lawman Pat Garrett who, more than a quarter of a century earlier in 1881, had tracked down and killed Henry McCarty, also known as Billy the Kid.

 Circumstances leading to the killing of Pat Garrett

 Born in Kansas' Greenwood County, Brazel was residing in New Mexico when, on February 29, 1908, he met Garrett on a road near Las Cruces.
 The two had been involved in prior disputes over Brazel's use of land he leased from Garrett.
 An argument between Brazel and Garrett resulted in Brazel producing a handgun and shooting Garrett as Garrett was alleged to have reached for a shotgun under his seat on a wagon.
 This version of what happened was supported by another local resident, Carl Adamson, who was accompanying Garrett when the encounter occurred.
 The dispute started over Brazel having leased land from Garrett, then grazing goats on it against Garrett's wishes.
-Brazel and Adamson went to the authorities, where Brazel confessed to the crime.
-The specifics of the confession, however, have been described as inconsistent and vague when subjected to detailed scrutiny.
+Brazel and Adamson went to the authorities, where Brazel admitted to the conduct.
+The specifics of the admission, however, have been described as inconsistent and vague when subjected to detailed scrutiny.

 Observers knowledgeable with the matter have speculated that it was difficult to believe that Brazel, who was good natured and who had no prior criminal history, could commit murder.
 Adamson was a cousin of outlaw and killer-for-hire Jim Miller, which has given rise to conspiracy theories.
 An alleged meeting attended by several businessmen and outlaws who disliked Garrett was held on an unspecified date in 1907 at the St. Regis Hotel in the Texas city of El Paso, bordering on New Mexico and Mexico.
 In attendance, along with Brazel, Miller and Adamson, were Oliver Lee, Bill McNew, and W. W. Cox.
 It has been alleged that a plan to kill Garrett was set at the meeting, but the exact details of that gathering are doubtful.

 Garrett had numerous verbal and business disputes with other landowners over watering rights and, with advancing age, his disposition made him a very disliked man.
 He had been involved in a gunbattle with Lee and another man while working on the Albert Jennings Fountain disappearance case, resulting in one of Garrett's deputies being killed, and the eventual arrest but not conviction of Lee.
 He was deeply in debt, had a gambling addiction, and was temperamental.
 In the years following his killing of Billy the Kid, the circumstances surrounding the event came into question, and many believed that instead of acting in the name of the law, he had committed cold blooded murder by ambushing the Kid.
 Such speculations made him seem no longer as a "dangerous man", but rather an opportunist who sought glory and benefits from that exploit.